 So far, a lot of works have been devoted to address the validity of Schiffer's conjecture but positive results only exist in some particular cases.
 In \cite{Berenstein, BerensteinYang}, Berenstein and Yang proved that the existence of a solution to $(\textrm{N}_\mu)$ with $\mu=\lambda_2$ (the second Dirichlet eigenvalue of the Laplacian) implies that $\O$ is a ball.
 Moreover, the existence of infinitely many eigenvalues to $(\textrm{N}_\mu)$ implies the validity of the conjecture.
-In the same direction, Aviles \cite{Aviles} proved in 1986 that disks are the only planar and convex domains admitting solutions to problem to $(\textrm{N}_{\mu})$ for any eigenvalue $\mu$ less that the seventh Neumann eigenvalue of the domain.
-In \cite{G.Liu1}, Liu proved that the Shiffer conjecture is valid for domains where additionally, the third order interior normal derivative of the corresponding Neumann eigenfunction is constant on the boundary.
+In the same direction, Aviles \cite{Aviles} proved in 1986 that disks are the only planar and convex domains admitting solutions to the problem $(\textrm{N}_{\mu})$ for any eigenvalue $\mu$ less than the seventh Neumann eigenvalue of the problem.
+In \cite{G.Liu1}, Liu proved that the Schiffer conjecture is valid for domains where additionally, the third order interior normal derivative of the corresponding Neumann eigenfunction is constant on the boundary.
 This result was extended to overdetermined problems with fully nonlinear operator in \cite{G.Liu2}.
+For further positive results related to problem $(\textrm{N}_\mu)$, we also refer the reader to \cite{Deng, WillmsGladwell,Friedlander}.
 Although Schiffer's conjecture is valid in some specific cases, negative results exist as well.
 For instance, when one considers the problem \eqref{h-Neu-ove} on periodic domains, Fall, Tobias and Minlend \cite{Fall-MinlendI-Weth4} obtained bifurcations of straight cylinders in $\R^N\times \R$ admitting solutions to $(\textrm{N}_\mu)$.
 Also in the very recent work \cite{EncisoDavidSicFer}, Enciso, Fernandez, Ruiz and Sicbaldi considered a weaker analog of Schiffer's conjecture which claims that among domains with disconnected boundary, balls and annulus are the only smooth bounded domains $\O \subset \R^2$ admitting solutions to $(\textrm{N}_{\mu})$ which are locally constant on $\partial \O$.
-They obtained a negative answer to this conjecture by constructing a family of doubly connected domains $\O$ with the above property.
-We also refer the reader to \cite{Deng, WillmsGladwell,Friedlander} for further negative results related to problem $(\textrm{N}_\mu)$.\\
+They obtained a negative answer to this conjecture by constructing a family of doubly connected domains $\O$ with the above property. \\